dhiegomaga/Behavioral-Cloning/README.md

 Dependencies
 ---

 Ideally a GPU is needed to run the model in realtime.
 Python 3.6 is used with keras 2.2, and a tensorflow backend.
+Other dependencies for simulation include: socketio, eventlet, flask.

 Training the Network
 ---